 48. California Fun Facts For Kids – Fun Facts About California – Interesting Facts About California – California Weird Facts

-- California is the greatest food producer state of the USA.
+- California is the greatest food producer state in the USA.

-- The economy of the California State is the 5th largest economy of the world, even greater than the economy of the United Kingdom, France, and India.
+- The economy of California State is the 5th largest economy in the world, even greater than the economy of the United Kingdom, France, and India.

 - Originally, the California state was called the Grizzly Bear State.

-- California is home to Silicon Valley, Holywood, and the world oldest and tallest trees.
+- California is home to Silicon Valley, Holywood, and the world’s oldest and tallest trees.

 - Badwater Basin of the Death Valley in California is the lowest elevation point in North America, which is 86 meters (282 feet) below the level of the sea.

-- In the Contiguous United State, the highest elevation point Mount Whitney is located in California, which is 4,421 meters (14,505 feet) above the sea level.
+- In the Contiguous United States, the highest elevation point Mount Whitney is located in California, which is 4,421 meters (14,505 feet) above sea level.

 - San Francisco is the largest landlocked harbor in the world.

-- Blue jeans and fortune cookie were invented in San Francisco, California.
+- Blue jeans and fortune cookies were invented in San Francisco, California.

-- The tallest living things on earth, the Sequoia sempervirens (Coast Redwood) is found in California.
+- The tallest living thing on earth, the Sequoia sempervirens (Coast Redwood) is found in California.

 - The largest living thing in the world, Sequoiadendron giganteum (the giant Sequoia tree) is found in California.

-- The oldest living things on earth alive today, the Pinus longaeva (Bristlecone Pine) is also found in California.
+- The oldest living thing on earth alive today, the Pinus longaeva (Bristlecone Pine) is also found in California.